 dependencies=T, upgrade='always', build=F)

-or download the .zip file as a separate step, and install from that saved file:
+library(EJAM)or download the .zip file as a separate step, and install from that saved file:

-options(timeout=300); if (!require(remotes)) {install.packages("remotes")}
+options(timeout=300); if (!require(devtools)) {install.packages("devtools")}

-zipname = "v2.32.6.zip" # or "v2.32.5.zip", etc. - update as needed
+zipname = "v2.32.6.002.zip" # or whatever the latest release is - update as needed

 remote_zip = paste0(